jjvanzon/Circular-Language-Spec/spec/parameters/relations-between-commands-and-objects.md

 You can view a system as being a flat set of procedures, that take objects as parameters.
 You can also view a system as being a set of objects, that have a set of commands inside of them them.
 Procedural and object oriented are completely interchangeable in this system.

 Multiple commands can have the same object filled in as a parameter.
-Then the object will contain all of those commands.
+Then the object might contain all of those commands.
 These two perspectives on it are completely interchangeable.

 A command can contain multiple objects.